 2. A bird's eye view of Mestre from gorgeous Torre Civica di Mestre

 Striking an imposing figure over the Piazza Ferretto is the Torre Civica di Mestre, also known as the Torre dell'Orologio or simply the Clock Tower.
+Strolling around this place is one of the best things to do at night.
 The Tower dates back to the 13th century and was endowed with a clock in the 16th century.
 Torre Civica di Mestre is a magnificent bit of architecture that stands 24 meters (79 feet) high.
 Its dramatic red-brick exterior is accentuated by an impressive crenelated structure, a crucial battlement feature of its day.